![]() |

 the Problem:

 church to line-up at the beach naked in order to receive a holy kiss on the butt so they could get a husband.
+And many will agree with me that, there's no link between lining up butt naked at the beach and getting a husband.

 Confronting